 2. Wrike

 Wrike is an MS Project alternative that makes our list because it’s easier to use than Microsoft when planning, tracking and analyzing projects.
-It’s far more collaborative than MS Project, but then almost all the Microsoft Project alternatives on this list are too.
+It’s far more collaborative than Microsoft Project.
 You can easily invite freelancers, contractors, clients and teams from other departments into the tool for free, which is a nice touch.

 Related: Best Wrike Alternatives: Free & Paid Options Ranked